Can you eat sugar skulls?

 Halloween is a holiday with origins in the ancient Celtic festival of Samhain.
 It was celebrated 2000 years ago at the end of the harvest, before the beginning of the cold, dark winter, both to give thanks to the spirits for a fruitful harvest as well as to scare the spirits of the dead from causing sickness, plague and crop damage.
 Masks and carved turnips with scary faces were used to scare these naughty spirits away from their villages.
 Animal heads and skins were worn as costumes.
 Huge bonfires were made to burn animals as sacrificial offerings to the Celtic gods.
 The progression and history of this holiday is interesting and complex but we all know it turned into the commercial Hallmark holiday we all enjoy with trick-o-treating, costumes, carving pumpkins and bobbing for apples.
 The holidays are different in their origins, beliefs and how they are celebrated.
 Search Google for more info on Halloween.

 Hundreds of schools celebrate Day of the Dead around the country starting at kindergarten.
 Teachers use the opportunity to teach the "Cycle of Life", family ancestry and allow little ones to express their feelings about death.
 It is usually done as a multi-cultural unit explaining the traditions of southern Mexicans.
 It teaches understanding and tolerance of other Latino student's beliefs while allowing and introduction to understanding the concept of death.
 There are many picture books on Day of the Dead for pre-K and many resource programs and books for older students as well.
-We have an extensive book offering of hard to find titles on our Book page.

 No. It's a beautiful, happy and colorful holiday that has nothing to do with the devil.